romxz/romxz.github.io/README.md

 ####Arduino

 Arduinos are microcontroller-embedded boards that have the ability to read digital/analog data, write digital/analog data, and communicate with a computer using serial communication with its serial port, among other functions.
-In our case, the Arduino is used as an hardware interface between the motion sensor and the serial port in order to provide the serial port data in a usable format.
+In our case, the Arduino is used as a hardware interface between the motion sensor and the serial port in order to provide the serial port data in a usable format.

 ####HTTP/Request/Response/GET

 HTTP(Hypertext Transfer Protocol) allows for communication and data transfer between clients who request a resource/service and servers that provides a resource/service.
 This communication occurs via a request-response protocol between a client and a server.
 GET is one system of this request-response protocol that requests data from the specified resource.
-In our case, a request is made to the serial port data and the response is relayed to a server.
+In our case, a request is made to the serial port to obtain data and the response is relayed to a server.
 The webpage retrieves data from this server via a GET request to display on screen.

 ####Node.js/ Express.js

 Node.js is a runtime-environment for server-side Web applications.
 Most modules are developed in the Javascript language, and events are run in asynchronous I/O.  Express.js is a web framework application for Node.js that is the general standard for developing server-based applications.
-In our case, we use node.js to run the javascript code (that calls express.js) that initializes and maintains the server for data storage after being retrieved from the serialport.
+In our case, we use node.js to run the javascript code (that calls express.js) that initializes and maintains the server for data storage after being retrieved from the serial port.

 ####Localhost

 Localhost is the standard hostname that is assigned to the computational device in use (always with IP address 127.0.0.1.).
-In our case, after running the javascript code that starts the server, the serial data can be visualized on the localhost.
+It runs on a local server that is generally used as a local testing environment for web applications.
+In our case, after running the javascript code that starts the server, the serial data can be visualized on the localhost for testing.

 ##File Explanations